Breitengüßbach: 18th and 19th centuries

 In 1750 came the first use of the name Breitengüßbach.
 Before Secularization, Breitengüßbach belonged to the High Monastery at Bamberg.
 Since the Reichsdeputationshauptschluss of 1803, the community has belonged to Bavaria.
 In the course of administrative reform in Bavaria, today's community came into being under the Gemeindeedikt (“Community Edict”) of 1818.

 20th century to present

 World War I did not change the overall appearance of the locality and the farming community structure much.
 Also, World War II did not touch the community gravely.

 After World War II, new life slowly but steadily began to stir.
 A gymnasium was built, watermains and sewerage were laid, and a filtration plant was built.
-A new eight-grade elementary school came into being, and a sport centre was opened.
+A new eight-grade elementary school came into being, and a sports centre was opened.
 Extensive and attractive building areas were laid out, among them a vast commercial area.
 A local recreational forest was bought and extended.
 All this fulfilled the requirements for the community to busy itself welcoming many newcomers.